-While there’s no denying that native code is robust, have support in terms of developer base and toolkits, faster development due to reusing of existing codes; the flipside is finding and retaining the techies with the required expertise in the programming language used in native development.
+While there’s no denying that native code is robust, have support in terms of developer base and toolkits, a faster development due to reusing of existing codes; the flipside is finding and retaining the techies with the required expertise in the programming language used in native development.
 Native apps would mean that they are not cross-platform compatible, which lessens your apps’ reach thereby impacting your revenues.
 Cross-platform development and maintenance costs are nowhere near that of native development since native development requires QA testing and porting.
 On the same lines, native development to a large extent is outsourced which also adds to the cost factor.

 If cross-platform apps are to be really banked upon, it should be capable of accessing the features as native apps, such as location, camera, accelerometer, NFC, contacts, calendar, etc. Going by the current scheme of things, we can expect this capability to be built into cross-platform apps in 3 years completely.
 This is made possible by mobile browser APIs.

 Experts speculate that even if HTML5’s capabilities are enhanced multi-fold, variations in standards being implemented across devices and platforms can push the actualization of the desired results.
-Moreover, native apps employ revenue models that at times burn a hole in the pocket of the users and involve sharing of revenue for the use of it’s platform.
+Moreover, native apps employ revenue models that at times burn a hole in the pocket of the users and involve sharing of revenue for the use of its platform.
 On the other hand, with HTML5, a common click does the job; no App stores required.

 Cross-platform apps, give you direct control over your marketing/distribution activities without external interferences such as approval from third-party vendors as well as enable these apps to be deployed quickly.
-After all when monetization of your apps is your intention, you got to be in control and cross-platform tools just do that for you.
+After all, when monetization of your apps is your intention, you got to be in control and cross-platform tools just do that for you.

 Drawing inspiration from the revolution brought about by HTML and allies, a slew of cross-platform mobile development tools have begun finding favor with mobile developers.
-With a lot of makeover expected in due course, the 3 cross-platform tools currently ruling the roost, score in the following areas:
+With a lot of makeovers expected in due course, the 3 cross-platform tools currently ruling the roost, score in the following areas:

 Titanium is based on the cross-compilation technique where JS, which is the main language, codebase is compiled into native code.
 A clear distinction between Titanium and other frameworks is the absence of a browser engine for UI, wherein it makes use of APIs to allow UI elements to be converted to native UI elements.

-Titanium is currently compatible with Android, iOS and BlackBerry.
+Titanium is currently compatible with Android, iOS, and BlackBerry.
 In Android, Titanium doesn’t have access to Barcode, Bluetooth and Ringtones, and has partial access to SMS and Contacts.
-With iPhone it’s similar, except that it has full access to contacts unlike in Android.
+With iPhone, it’s similar, except that it has full access to contacts unlike in Android.